anishathalye/porcupine/README.md

 due to state space explosion.
 See [this issue](https://github.com/anishathalye/porcupine/issues/6) for a discussion of this challenge in the context of a particular model and history.

+## Users

+Porcupine is used in both academia and industry.
+It can be helpful to look at existing uses of Porcupine to learn how you can design a robust testing framework with linearizability checking at its core.

+- [etcd](https://github.com/etcd-io/etcd). etcd uses Porcupine's linearizability checker and visualizer in its [robustness tests](https://github.com/etcd-io/etcd/tree/main/tests/robustness) [[KubeCon 2023eu talk](https://www.youtube.com/watch?v=IIMs0EjQZHg)].
+- [PingCAP TiPocket](https://github.com/pingcap/tipocket).
+PingCAP uses Porcupine to test the [TiDB](https://www.pingcap.com/tidb/) distributed database.
+- [Amazon MemoryDB (SIGMOD'24)](https://www.amazon.science/publications/amazon-memorydb-a-fast-and-durable-memory-first-cloud-database).
+Amazon uses Porcupine to test MemoryDB consistency.
+- [LEGOStore (VLDB'22)](https://www.vldb.org/pvldb/vol15/p2201-zare.pdf).
+Porcupine is used to test the linearizability of LEGOStore.
+- [Resonate](https://github.com/resonatehq/durable-promise-test-harness).
+Resonate's test harness uses Porcupine as its linearizability checker.
+- [MIT 6.5840 (Distributed Systems) key-value store](https://pdos.csail.mit.edu/6.824/labs/lab-kvraft.html).
+Porcupine was originally developed for use in MIT's distributed systems class to test the linearizability of the Raft-based distributed key-value store.

+Does your system use Porcupine?
+Send a PR to add it to this list!

 ## Citation